Shu882/job_shadow/code/README.md

 - util.py: utility classes and functions
 - gru_stock_pred.pth: trained GRU model ready to use
 - nn_gru_backtesting_zipline: may need to modify the Path dependencies

+# Asian option pricing
+C++ code for Asian option pricing with Monte Carlo and concurrency.
+Won't be covered.
+Only for your reference.